How to Immigrate to Canada as a Refugee

 Utilize Resources

 Many resources are available to help refugees settle in Canada.
-Make sure you take advantage of the government programs and services and the private organizations that offer support and assistance.
+Ensure you take advantage of the government programs and services and the private organizations offering support and assistance.

 Stay Informed